 Little Rock is a very small town located in the state of Mississippi.
 With a population of 3,397 people and just one neighborhood, Little Rock is the 90th largest community in Mississippi.

-Little Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Little Rock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Little Rock is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Little Rock who work in management occupations (14.28%), office and administrative support (13.62%), and healthcare (12.82%).

 And if you like science, one thing you'll find is that Little Rock has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.